LOOPS ⋅ Supported features

 Authors can set a flag to place a hierarchical, hyperlinked table of contents in the current document at an arbitrary position in the document.

-Actual content and its structure (hierarchy), presentation (styling) and logic (access to and modification of content) are separated.
+During authoring, actual content and its structure (hierarchy), presentation (styling), and logic (access to and modification of content) are separated.

 Transclusion / StretchText – interactive

-Authors can assign an attribute to a hyperlink that will (via JavaScript) load the lead part or a designated section of a document into the current document (instead of having the hyperlinked document replacing the current document).
+Authors can assign an attribute to a hyperlink in a document that will (via JavaScript) load the lead part or a designated section of another document into the current document (instead of having the hyperlinked document replace the current document).

 Markup: Basic text